 We brought coffee brewing equipment with us on the trip, as we always do while traveling to origin.
 What I mean is we physically brought it with us on the boat today and hiked in with it with the plan to share a bag of Kilimbi from Rosso with Joseph and his team, then to brew it for them so they could try it.
 They were incredibly proud to see the bag with their name on it and excited to try the coffee.
 It turned into a crash course brewing lesson and they now want their own brewing gear.
 These guys have never tried the coffee they produce as they're so many stages away from the actual brew - resting, dry milling, roasting, grinding, brewing.
 Bringing the brewing component to them was very heart warming.

 We think we're in for a treat with Kilimbi coffees this coming season - simply based on the appearance of the drying beds and the experiments in progress.

 Our last station of the day was another boat ride away.
-Afterall, we jumped on the boat close to Rugali and left that for the last of the tours.
-It must have been about 5:30 as we arrived as the sun was setting quite quickly at this point.
-It's an equatorial country, so you can imagine every day sunshine from 6am to 6pm.
+After all, we jumped on the boat close to Rugali and left that for the last of the tours.
+It must have been about 5:30 as we arrived.
+The sun was setting quite quickly at this point.
+It's an equatorial country, so you can imagine sunshine all day from 6am to 6pm.

-Similar to Kilimbi, we came in with our brewing gear and a bag of Rugali Natural with intensions to share the spectacular coffee Radjab and his team at Rugali were producing.
-Again hoping to show them how delicious and special the coffee was they were creating.
+Similar to Kilimbi, we came in with our brewing gear and a bag of Rugali Natural, with intentions to share the spectacular coffee Radjab and his team at Rugali were producing.
+Again, hoping to show them how delicious and special the coffee was they were creating.
 This time I had a more intrigued audience and had requests for a second brew!
 Success ;)

 On the bright side, these teams can now focus purely on quality with the coffee they do have, so hopefully you're looking forward to some outstanding Rwandan offerings later this year.